 Evaluations of your performance as a practicum student will be conducted via written and/or verbal feedback.
 Continuous verbal feedback will be provided during supervision sessions.
-Additionally, a formal written evaluation is expected from your site supervisor in the middle and at the end of the semester.
+Additionally, a formal written evaluation is expected from your site supervisor in the middle and at the end of the semester and submitted via Tevera.